UGM-133 Trident II: History

 On 2 October 1981, President Reagan called for the modernization of the strategic forces.
 The Defense Department directed the Navy to fund all development of the Trident II D5 missile with a December 1989 IOC.
 All research and development efforts would be directed toward "a new development, advanced technology, high accuracy Trident II D5 system."
 In December 1982, Deputy SECDEF Frank Carlucci advised the Secretary of Defense Caspar Weinberger to include funding for a new reentry vehicle–warhead combination for Trident II.
 The reentry vehicle was to be designated as the Mk 5, which was to have a greater yield than the Mk 4.
 The development contract for Trident II was issued in October 1983.
 On 28 December 1983, the deputy SECDEF authorized the Navy to proceed with full-scale engineering development of the Trident II D5.

 An initial series of 19 land-based Trident II launches took place from Cape Canaveral Launch Complex 46 from 15 January 1987 to 27 January 1989.
 The first submarine launch was attempted by USS Tennessee, the first D-5 ship of the Ohio class, on 21 March 1989 off the coast of Cape Canaveral, Florida.
 The launch attempt failed four seconds into the flight because the plume of water following the missile rose to a greater height than expected, and water was in the nozzle when the motor ignited.
-Once the problem was understood, relatively simple changes were quickly made, but the problem delayed the IOC of Trident II until March 1990.
-IOC for SWFPAC completed on schedule in 2001, allowing Trident II SSBN to be deployed in the Pacific theater.
+Once the problem was understood, relatively simple changes were quickly made, but the problem delayed the initial operating capability of Trident II until March 1990.
+IOC for Strategic Weapons Facility Pacific (SWFPAC) was completed on schedule in 2001, allowing Trident II SSBN to be deployed in the Pacific theater.

-In 1980, the United Kingdom adopted the missile as part of its Trident nuclear program.
+In 1980, the United Kingdom adopted the Trident I C-4 missile as the central part of its nuclear deterrent, but never took delivery.
+In 1982, the US and the UK again modified the Polaris Sales Agreement replacing the Trident I C4 with the Trident II D4 missile, with the UK taking delivery of its first missile in 1994.